Glynis Barber

-Glynis Barber (born Glynis van der Riet; 25 October 1955) is a South African actress.
+Glynis Barber (born Glynis van der Riet; 25 October 1955) is a South African-British actress.
 She is known for her portrayals of Sgt.
-Harriet Makepeace in the British police drama Dempsey and Makepeace, Glenda Mitchell in EastEnders, DCI Grace Barraclough in Emmerdale, Fiona Brake in Night and Day, and Soolin in Blake's 7.
-In 2022, she joined the cast of Hollyoaks as Norma Crow.
+Harriet Makepeace in the British police drama Dempsey and Makepeace, Glenda Mitchell in EastEnders, DCI Grace Barraclough in Emmerdale, Norma Crow in Hollyoaks, Fiona Brake in Night and Day, and Soolin in Blake's 7.

 Early life

-Barber was born in Durban, South Africa, the daughter of Heather Maureen (Robb) and Frederick Werndly Barry van der Riet.
+Barber was born in Durban, Union of South Africa, the daughter of Heather Maureen (née Robb) and Frederick Werndly Barry van der Riet.